-Creating Rituals For When The Future Comes follows on from Rachel Jacobs‘ and Active Ingredient‘s previous work including: Performing the Future which took place in 2017-18, The Prediction Machine which was built in 2015 and is continuing to tour nationally, Relate (Timestreams) and A Conversation Between Trees two international co-productions that took place across the UK and Brazil between 2011-2013.
+When The Future Comes follows on from Performing the Future which took place in 2017-18 and Rachel Jacobs‘ and Active Ingredient‘s previous work including: The Prediction Machine which was built in 2015 and is continuing to tour nationally, Relate (Timestreams) and A Conversation Between Trees two international co-productions that took place across the UK and Brazil between 2011-2013.

 Mixed Reality Lab and Horizon Digital Economy Research, University of Nottingham – Steve Benford, Dominic Price, Jocelyn Spence

 Institute of Mental Health, University of Nottingham – Elvira Perez Vallejos

 Nottingham City Council – Gursharan Nijran